 Legal Representation in Cases of Nursing Home Abuse & Neglect

 Should you find your elderly loved one under less-than-expected care in a nursing home in the Dallas metro area, it is imperative that you seek legal counsel as soon as possible.
-Crowe Arnold & Majors, LLP has has handled many cases of nursing home abuse and neglect in Dallas, so your loved one will benefit from our experience.
+The Dallas personal injury lawyers of Crowe Arnold & Majors, LLP have handled many cases of nursing home abuse and neglect in Dallas, so your loved one will benefit from our experience.
 We will work to get your loved one better care as soon as possible.
 For a free, comprehensive consultation, call (214) 231-0544.

 In Texas, there are tort-reform laws and other regulations along with a strict statute of limitations that prevent many nursing home abuse victims or their estates and loved ones from filing viable personal injury claims.
 We are experienced in handling the convoluted legal system that surrounds nursing home litigation in Texas.
 We can help you traverse the obstacles people often encounter during the claims process so your elderly loved one can get the compensation he or she deserves.